litmuschaos/litmusctl/Usage_interactive.md

 Litmusctl supports both interactive and non-interactive(flag based) modes.

-> Only `litmusctl create agent` command needs --non-interactive flag, other commands don't need this flag to be in non-interactive mode.
+> Only `litmusctl connect agent` command needs --non-interactive flag, other commands don't need this flag to be in non-interactive mode.
 If mandatory flags aren't passed, then litmusctl takes input in an interactive mode.

 ### Steps to create an agent